luuthanhminh/flutter_blueprint/README.md

 ## App architecture

 There are 3 main modules to help separate the code.
-They are Data, Domain, and Application.
+They are Data, Domain, and Presentation.

-- **Data (Particular project)** contains Local/Remote Data Source, APIs, Data objects (Request/Response object, DB objects), and the repository implementation.
+- **Data (Particular project)**: contains Local/Remote Data Source, APIs, Data objects (Request/Response object, DB objects), and the repository implementation.

-- **Domain (Particular project)** contains UseCases, Domain Objects/Models, and Repository Interfaces
+- **Domain (Particular project)**: contains UseCases, Domain Objects/Models, and Repository Interfaces

-- **Presentation** contains UI, style, app configurations, viewmodel (hold view state and presentation logic), etc. Can be split into separate modules itself if needed.
-For example, we could have a module called Device handling things like camera, location, etc.
+- **Presentation**: contains UI, app style, app configurations, View Model (hold view state and presentation logic), etc. Can be split into separate modules itself if needed.
+For example, we could have a module called Device which handles platform things such as camera, location, etc.

 # Entities
  - Enterprise-wide business rules